jnozzi/cocoadev.com/markdown/ReturnInsteadOfTab.md

-General/NSTextField responds to TAB to move to next field on the layout.
+NSTextField responds to TAB to move to next field on the layout.
 How easy is it to make it respond to RETURN ?
 Or to respond to both Return OR tab ?